nobodyPerfecZ/dev-portfolio/README.md

     </h1>
 </div>

-This repository is a template for standardize python projects including library creation or software development.

-## Installation ⚙️

-TODO:

-## Usage 🚀

-TODO:
+This repository contains code to build a simple developer portfolio website written in Python and Flask.

 ## Development 🔧